furkanpz/Minishell/README.md

 ## Notes

-- You can find the project instructions by [clicking here][1]
 - I commented the whole codebase so it's easy to navigate and understand it.
 - No need to mention the odd spacing in files, I'm using a tab size of 4.
-- There are probably better ways to implement it, we are limited by a set of functions at my school (just to make it harder and give us a deeper understanding of what's happening in the back), please, review the [project instructions][1] before you explain how `X` or `Y` would have been a better way to do it ;)

 Enjoy!